-- The average level of linear optical polarization of galaxies in this survey that were used in the analysis is 0.9% (Figure 2).
+- 1. The average level of linear optical polarization of galaxies in this survey that were used in the analysis is 0.9% (Figure 2).
 Seven of the galaxies that were used for the analysis had polarization greater than 1%.
-This is consistent with previous optical polarization studies of galaxies. - There is a loose correlation between the galactic polarization angle and the position angle (Figure 3).
-There is a peak in the distribution of the positive difference between the polarization and position angle around 90 degrees indicating that the polarization is perpendicular to the galactic plane.
+This is consistent with previous optical polarization studies of galaxies. - 2.
+There is a loose correlation between the galactic polarization angle and the position angle (Figure 3).
+There is a peak in the distribution of the positive difference between the polarization and position angle around 90° indicating that the polarization is perpendicular to the galactic plane.
 This suggests that the galactic optical polarization arises from scattering.
-From Monte Carlo simulations, there is less than a 10% chance that this peak is random. - There is no evidence that the level of polarization depends on morphological type (Figure 4). - For unbarred spiral galaxies the polarization tends to increase with inclination angle loosely following the predicted $\sin^2 i$ relationship from scattering (Bianchi et al. 1996; Simmons & Audit 2000).
+From Monte Carlo simulations, there is less than a 10% chance that this peak is random. - 3.
+There is no evidence that the level of polarization depends on morphological type (Figure 4). - 4.
+For unbarred spiral galaxies the polarization tends to increase with inclination angle loosely following the predicted sin2 i relationship from scattering (Bianchi et al. 1996; Simmons & Audit 2000).
 Barred spirals have a fairly flat distribution (Figure 5).
 This is consistent with the Stil et al. (2009) study using radio polarization.

-We thank McDonald Observatory for the access to the Otto Struve 2.1m telescope.
-We would also like to thank the anonymous referee for the detailed suggestions.
-This research has made use of the NASA/IPAC extragalactic database (NED), which is operated by the Jet Propulsion Laboratory, Caltech, under contract with the National Aeronautics and Space
+We thank McDonald Observatory for access to the Otto Struve 2.1 m telescope.
+We thank the anonymous referee for detailed suggestions.
+This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, Caltech, under contract with the National Aeronautics and Space Administration.

-Administration.
 This work was supported by Texas A&M University funds made available to Lifan Wang.